Alipede307/Alipede307/README.md

-- Hey There✌️
+Hey There!✌️

- - I’m Alipede, a software engineer based in VietNam.
+I’m Alipede, a software engineer based in VietNam.

- - I designed and build whatever I can imagine :)
+I designed and build whatever I can imagine :)

-- My main tech is Python, JavaScript, and C++.
+My main tech is Python, JavaScript, and C++.
 My favourite tool is Apple Note, and Procreate on my iPad.

-- Fun facts:
+Fun facts:

-- -	I have a dog.
+•	I have a dog.

-- - 	Spider-Man is my favourite superhero.
+•	Spider-Man is my favourite superhero.

-- - Hobbies: Badmintion, building thing, watching movies and films.
+• Hobbies: Badmintion, building thing, watching movies and films.

 <!--
 **Alipede307/Alipede307** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.